PerMedCoE/permedcoe_doc/src/03_existing/01_available_building_blocks/available_building_blocks.rst

 -------------------

 The `JAX Drug Prediction` building block implements a matrix factorisation approach to predict IC50 response values of cells with different drugs, with or without side features using JAX.
-This is a wrapper for [a script hosted on the Saez Laboratory GitHub repository](https://github.com/saezlab/permedcoe/blob/master/containers/ml-jax/ml.py).
+This is a wrapper for `a script hosted on the Saez Laboratory GitHub repository <https://github.com/saezlab/permedcoe/blob/master/containers/ml-jax/ml.py>`__.
 This can be used to predict e.g drug responses on cell lines from partial observations of drug/cell responses.

 There are two ways of using the building block: for training and for inference (prediction).